2001–02 United States network television schedule

-The following is the 2001–02 network television schedule for the six major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 2001 through August 2002.
-The schedule is followed by a list per network of returning series, new series, and series cancelled after the 2000–01 season.
-All times are Eastern and Pacific, with certain exceptions, such as Monday Night Football.
+The 2001–02 network television schedule for the six major English language commercial broadcast networks in the United States covers the primetime hours from September 2001 to August 2002.
+The schedule is followed by a list per network of returning series, new series, and series canceled after the 2000–01 season.

-New fall series are highlighted in bold.
+PBS is not included; member stations have local flexibility over most of their schedules and broadcasts times for network shows may vary.
+Also not included are stations affiliated with Pax TV, as its schedule is composed mainly of syndicated reruns although it also carried a limited schedule of first-run programs.